tanmaychimurkar/tanmaychimurkar.github.io/content/posts/rust/chap2.md

 }
 ```

 If you run the code now, you will see that the code will not compile.

+*Points to remember*:
-The reason for this is that we
-are trying to compare a `String` type with an `i32` type.
-We can fix this by converting the `String`
+The reason for this is that we are trying to compare a `String` type with an `i32` type.
+We can
-type to an `i32` type.
+fix this by converting the `String` type to an `i32` type.
 We can do this by using the `trim` method to remove the newline character
 from the `String` type, and then using the `parse` method to convert the `String` type to an `i32`
 type.